I am the widening participation, outreach and engagement officer for the Department of Mathematical Sciences at the University of Bath.

 Below you can find some of my engagement and outreach activities.

 I am not an expert epidemiologist.
-I am a mathematical biologists who teaches mathematical epidemiology to undergrduate students.
-Rather than adding to an already overcrowded field (see Julia Gogg’s excellent article in Nature) I’ve been trying to communicate some of the ideas around the modelling underlying the decisions we are taking during the COVID-19 pandemic.
+I am a mathematical biologists who teaches mathematical epidemiology to undergraduate students.
+Rather than adding to an already overcrowded field (see Julia Gogg’s excellent article in Nature Reviews Physics) I’ve been trying to communicate some of the ideas around the modelling underlying the decisions we are taking during the COVID-19 pandemic.

 BBC Panorama – Britain’s coronavirus gamble – 20/07/20